nish941/Computer-Aided-Skin-Cancer-Diagnosis/README.md

 ## 📌 About the Project

+I'm Nishita.
 This project began as a part of our **Deep Learning elective coursework** in my 4th semester (Jan–May 2025).
 I’ve always been fascinated by the intersection of AI and healthcare, so I took up **automated skin cancer classification** a topic I quickly realized was much more complex than it looked on the surface.

 I initially started with standard **CNN models**, but the results were unstable, especially for rare classes like vascular lesions.
 After a lot of experimentation, I shifted to **ResNet-50** a deeper model with residual blocks that made training much more stable and gave significantly better results, especially under image noise or poor contrast.